 There are several options to build KWin from sources.
 The easiest one is probably to use kdesrc-build and just build the module kde-workspace.
 But it's also possible to build KWin standalone without the other parts of kde-workspace.
-This article aims to describe how to build current master.
+This article aims to describe how to build the antique Qt 4 version.

 KWin is part of the kde-workspace module and is located in the sub-folder kwin of this module.
 To obtain the KWin source code you have therefore to clone the git repository:

 git clone [email protected]:unmaintained/kde-workspace.git

 In case you cannot use the git protocol please have a look to the repository website for other options.

 As master branch is requiring Qt 5 you have to switch to the KDE/4.11 branch.